notbrian/Brian-July-5-2021/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Introduction
+### Overview

-This is a frontend application consisting of React + Typescript.
+This is a frontend application consisting of React + Typescript that shows a live orderbook of XBT-USD and ETH-USD.
+The data is sourced in real-time from the Crypto Facilities public WebSocket: `wss://www.cryptofacilities.com/ws/v1`

+### Features

+Live buy and sell orders on the market are shown in real-time on the orderbook.
+It shows the price, how many orders are at this price point (size), and how much this price level and the ones above it make up of the total orders.

+Each market has options for different grouping levels selectable in the top-right dropdown.

+XBT-USD: 0.5, 1.0, 2.5

+ETH-USD: 0.05, 0.1, 0.25

+The default market is XBT-USD but can be switched to ETH-USD by pressing the `Toggle Feed` button.

+The feed can be killed by pressing the `Kill Feed` button to simulate a error on the WebSocket.
+A test error is sent to the `onerror` function and an error is sent to the `onmessage` function that should fail.

+On pressing the

+## Consuming for local development

 You will need `Node` installed.

-## Consuming for local development

 1. Clone the repo and navigate into it